Brian G. Henning, Ph.D.

 I have authored and edited several books and articles.
 My 2005 book, The Ethics of Creativity, was awarded the John N. Findlay Book Prize from the Metaphysical Society of America for the best work of metaphysics published between 2001 and 2006.
 My most recent book, Riders in the Storm: Ethics in an Age of Climate Change, assesses the challenges of climate change through an interdisciplinary study, examining the basic scientific, political, economic, and moral dimensions through a framework of philosophical ethics.
 Equipped with colorful graphics and images, suggestions for further research and reading, and dialogue prompts, this text is a straightforward and engaging introduction to climate change.

-He is currently working on a book on environmental metaphysics and the foundations of environmental ethics.
+I am currently working on a book on environmental metaphysics and the foundations of environmental ethics.

 See my curriculum vitae for a complete list of my scholarly adventures.